 Yes there are.
 Please visit our Code of Conduct page.

 Q?
 Do you offer assistance to help cover lodging costs?

 If you have a need, we do have a scholarship fund available to help with the cost of lodging for your family.
-Please use the comment form to express your need and it will be reviewed by the board.
-You will be contacted by a board member.
+Please use the contact form to express your need and it will be reviewed by the board.
 If you receive assistance from The Rehearsal we expect that you and your family will serve in some capacity.
-If you would like to contribute to the scholarship fund specifically, please use the donate form and indicate your preference for the use of your donation via the comment form.
+If you would like to contribute to the scholarship fund specifically, please let us know.